Bonkerz History: A (Relatively) Short History of Bonkerz

 The turn of the century has seen Bonkerz continue to expand its horizons.
 On-going growth on the casino side necessitated the opening of a second office in Las Vegas in 2009.
 We started producing shows in Las Vegas at the Palace Station Casino.
 Shortly thereafter, our dear friend, Louie Anderson, asked us to produce a new Las Vegas show for him, and more opportunities started pouring in.

 Bonkerz has accomplished many new projects since coming to Las Vegas.
 Bonkerz has helped to produce Billy Gardell’s Road Dogs of Comedy filmed on location here in Las Vegas for Showtime (talk about full circle).
 Joe continues to consult with multiple TV shows including NBC’s America’s Got Talent, where he has placed over a dozen comics on the show including Grand Finalist, Grandma Lee.

 Bonkerz currently produces shows for over 2 dozen venues including several locations throughout the Las Vegas area and all across the USA.
-In Florida alone, we have clubs in Orlando, Sanford, Deltona, Daytona, Ocala, Homosassa and various other comedy series around the state.
-Bonkerz also has locations in Indiana, Ohio, Maryland, Michigan, Nevada, New York and Wisconsin.
+In Florida alone, we have clubs in Orlando, Deltona, Daytona Beach, and various other comedy series around the state.
+Bonkerz also has locations in Kentucky, Maryland, Michigan, Nevada, Texas, Virginia and Wisconsin.